June26-Header

 AI: the risks and opportunities for the European economy?

-With Ajit Jaokar, University of Oxford, moderated by Frank Nigriello.
-They will be joined by Cassie Newbold, Data & AI Analyst, Brabners and Rosie Djurovic, Head of AI at Brabners, who will offer their own insights to the conversation.
+With Ajit Jaokar, University of Oxford, moderated by Frank Nigriello, joined by Cassie Newbold, Data & AI Analyst, Brabners and Rosie Djurovic, Head of AI at Brabners, who offered their own insights to the conversation.

 Introduction to the event

-This panel will provide an annual stocktake on technological change, focusing on artificial intelligence's evolving impact on European economies and geopolitics.
+This panel provided an annual stocktake on technological change, focusing on artificial intelligence's evolving impact on European economies and geopolitics.

 Projections for the UK are uncomfortable, with forecasts of millions of jobs being lost by 2035.
 Firms in AI-exposed sectors have already cut professional employment by 4.5%, AI threatening cognitive work rather than manual labour.
 But how real are these forecasts when according to American labour market analysis, the AI revolution is not that rapid?